ast-grep/ast-grep.github.io/website/reference/cli/scan.md

 ---
 # `sg scan`

-Scan and rewrite code by configuration
+Scan and rewrite code by configuration.

 ## Usage